oscbyspro/Ultimathnum/README.md

 | I32    | U32      |
 | I64    | U64      |

-Systems integers are intentionally simple, because it's better to remove complexity than deal with it.
+Systems integers are intentionally simple so that the things you build with them may be simple.
 The only protocol requirements are multiplication and divison algorithms for working with full precision in generic code.

 <a name="introduction-trusted-input"/>